Chapter Five: Boundary Crossing

-We walked to the nearest bus stop and waited.
+So we waited at the nearest bus stop.
 It was cold, cloudy, and damp, and it felt like it could rain at any moment.
 I fidgeted with my hood.
-I'd never liked wearing a hood, it was annoying the way I couldn't see everything around me.
+I didn’t like how closed-in it felt, hiding my head like that.

 I did what she said.
 “What’s up with all this secrecy, though?”
 I said.
 “Aren’t we about to leave this world anyway?”

 Yali whispered back, “I don’t want anyone to be sure that we’re Ravellers, even after we get back.”

 “But… we’re going to disappear now, then reappear then.
 Won’t it be obvious?”